2020 Emmy Nominations: See the Complete List of Nominees - E! Online

 Outstanding Lead Actor in a Comedy Series

-Anthony Anderson, Black-ish
+Anthony Anderson, Black-ish (ABC)

 Outstanding Lead Actress in a Comedy Series

-Linda Cardellini, Dead to Me
+Linda Cardellini, Dead to Me (Netflix)

-Catherine O'Hara, Schitt's Creek
+Catherine O'Hara, Schitt's Creek (Pop TV)

 Outstanding Variety Talk Series

-Full Frontal With Samantha Bee
+Full Frontal With Samantha Bee (TBS)

-Last Week Tonight With John Oliver
+Last Week Tonight With John Oliver (HBO)

-The Last Show with Stephen Colbert
+The Last Show with Stephen Colbert (CBS)

 Outstanding Lead Actor in a Drama Series

-Steve Carell, The Morning Show
+Steve Carell, The Morning Show (Apple TV+)

 Outstanding Lead Actress in a Drama Series